samrudhi03/emea-bank-analysis/README.md

 The NIM figures I calculated will not match bank-reported NIM exactly because I used total assets as the denominator rather than average interest-earning assets.
-The sensitivity analysis overstates rate sensitivity for the same reason — true sensitivity would be lower once you account for fixed rate assets and hedging.
+The sensitivity analysis overstates rate sensitivity for the same reason, true sensitivity would be lower once you account for fixed rate assets and hedging.

 ---